civicdata/civicdata.github.io/_posts/2017-09-24-ndoch-recap-hackathon-louisville.md

 creditlink: http://www.cividataalliance.org
 ---
 # NDoCH Recap
-Thank you to all of the civic hackers who attended the event, Mayor Greg Fischer, Grace Simral and our sponsor, Forest Giant.
+Thank you to all of the civic hackers who attended the event, Mayor Greg Fischer, Grace Simrall and our sponsor, Forest Giant.
 You made the event a huge success.

 ## Projects
 **Louisville Food Dessert**